 In terms of SARS Binding General Ruling 14 (BGR 14), where an insured pays an excess amount directly to a third-party supplier, the supplier must issue two tax invoices, that is, one to the insured to the extent of the excess payment and one to the insurer to the extent of the trade payment.
-Where the insurer pays the full amount, including the excess payment, to the third-party supplier and then recovers only the excess amount from the insured, the receipt of such excess payment from the insured does not constitute "consideration" as defined in section 1(1) of the VAT Act, since the payment received is not in respect of any taxable supply made by the insurer to the amount of the excess payment, but for the arrangement provided for in BGR 14.
+Where the insurer pays the full amount, including the excess payment, to the third-party supplier and then recovers only the excess amount from the insured, the receipt of such excess payment from the insured does not constitute "consideration" as defined in section 1(1) of the VAT Act, since the payment received is not in respect of any taxable supply made by the insurer to the insured.
+As such, the insurer would have been denied an input tax claim on the amount of the excess payment, but for the arrangement provided for in BGR 14.